 UE victims can potentially receive interference from multiple DC-MSS-IMT systems operating in the same frequency bands.
 An aggregate mask could then take into account the presence of multiple systems and apportion accordingly.

-3b) Aggregate epfd for multiple systems when protecting base stations
+3b) Aggregate epfd for multiple systems when protecting base stations when they use TDD

 Epfd was used in RR to protect GSO satellite systems and Radio Astronomy receivers from the aggregate interference due to non-GSO satellite constellations when victims have directional antennas.